xortuna/staticsitegenerator/README.md

  ### Directory Variables

- Each time a sub directory is entered the following variables are assigned
+ Each time a sub directory is entered the following variables are pushed onto the stack, subdirectories hide the parent directories variables.

 | Variable |  Description   |
 | ------------- | ------------- |